Skip to Content

 BONUS!
 How to Travel for Less (“Alternative Travel Jobs”)

-Regardless of the travel job you choose, your money will take you further if you can cut your costs.
+Regardless of how you make money while traveling, your dollars will take you further if you can cut your costs.
 These are a few of the things I do regularly to help me stay on the road for less.

 Exchange work for accommodation on Worldpackers.
 There are opportunities all over the world for everything from social media to childcare, with stays of as little as two days up to several months.
 Read my Worldpackers review.

 Pet sit and get free accommodation with Trusted Housesitters!
-(That link gives you a discount btw!)
+(That link gives you a 25% discount at check out btw!)
 Read my Trusted Housesitters review.

 Get a credit card that works for you!
-My Chase Sapphire Reserve card earns me points I can use for flights or hotels and gives me access to Priority Pass airport lounges worldwide.
+My Venture X card earns me points I can use for flights or hotels and gives me access to Priority Pass airport lounges worldwide.
+See other travel cards here.

 Get free nights with Hotels.com.
 Their loyalty program means that for every 10 nights you stay, you get the next night free!